 Federal Direct PLUS Loans enable parents with good credit histories to borrow funds to pay the education expenses of each child who is a dependent undergraduate student.
 Students pursuing a graduate or professional degree with good credit histories can also borrow from the Direct PLUS Loan program.
 The lender is the U.S. Department of Education (the Department) rather than a bank or other financial institution.
 The interest rate for Federal Direct PLUS loans first disbursed on or after July 1, 2014, is a fixed 7.21%.
+The interest rate for Federal Direct PLUS loans first disbursed on or after July 1, 2015, is a fixed 6.84%.
 Interest is charged on Direct PLUS Loans during all periods, beginning on the date of your loan's first disbursement.
 You pay a loan origination fee that is a percentage of the principal amount of each Direct PLUS Loan that you receive.

 Parent eligibility for a Direct PLUS Loan

 - You must be the student's biological or adoptive parent or the student's stepparent, if the biological or adoptive parent has remarried at the time of application.